MSc (Clin) Oral and Maxillofacial Surgery / Overview

 - Undertake minor oral surgery carried out under local anaesthesia, conscious sedation and general anaesthesia.

-- Attend theatre to assist and observe major surgery, go on attachments at the Royal College of Surgeons, London.
+- Attend theatre to assist and observe major surgery.

 - Undertake surgical experience in some of the north-west's best hospitals.